Choose the best data source for your Amazon SageMaker training job

 For this case study, we chose the most widely used input modes, and therefore omitted Amazon EFS and Pipe mode.

 The case study benchmarks were designed as end-to-end SageMaker TensorFlow training jobs on an ml.p3.2xlarge single-GPU instance.
 We chose the renowned ResNet-50 as our backbone model for the classification task and Caltech-256 as the smaller training dataset (which we replicated 50 times to create its larger dataset version).
-We performed the training for one epoch, defined as a single full sweep thought the training examples.
+We performed the training for one epoch, defined as a single full sweep through the training examples.
+The SageMaker Bencher config file to replicate this benchmark is available on GitHub.

 The following graphs show the total billable time of the SageMaker training jobs for each benchmark scenario.
 The total job time itself is comprised of downloading, training, and other stages (such as container startup and uploading trained model artifacts to Amazon S3).
 Shorter billable times translate into faster and cheaper training jobs.